Zhijian Lu Sells 10,000 Shares of AvePoint, Inc. (NASDAQ:AVPT) Stock

 Institutional Trading of AvePoint

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-ProShare Advisors LLC increased its position in AvePoint by 12.5% during the first quarter.
-ProShare Advisors LLC now owns 33,857 shares of the company’s stock worth $268,000 after buying an additional 3,749 shares during the period.
-SG Americas Securities LLC grew its position in shares of AvePoint by 44.2% during the first quarter.
-SG Americas Securities LLC now owns 16,727 shares of the company’s stock worth $132,000 after acquiring an additional 5,125 shares during the last quarter.
-Price T Rowe Associates Inc. MD increased its holdings in shares of AvePoint by 14.3% in the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 42,464 shares of the company’s stock valued at $337,000 after acquiring an additional 5,316 shares during the period.
-Principal Financial Group Inc. increased its holdings in shares of AvePoint by 7.5% in the 2nd quarter.
-Principal Financial Group Inc. now owns 86,724 shares of the company’s stock valued at $904,000 after acquiring an additional 6,027 shares during the period.
-Finally, Canada Pension Plan Investment Board purchased a new stake in AvePoint in the 2nd quarter valued at $83,000.
+Institutional investors have recently made changes to their positions in the stock.
+Canada Pension Plan Investment Board acquired a new position in AvePoint in the second quarter valued at $83,000.
+Algert Global LLC purchased a new position in shares of AvePoint in the 2nd quarter worth about $116,000.
+Bayesian Capital Management LP acquired a new position in shares of AvePoint in the 1st quarter valued at about $130,000.
+SG Americas Securities LLC grew its holdings in shares of AvePoint by 44.2% during the 1st quarter.
+SG Americas Securities LLC now owns 16,727 shares of the company’s stock worth $132,000 after purchasing an additional 5,125 shares during the period.
+Finally, Quadrature Capital Ltd acquired a new stake in AvePoint during the 4th quarter worth approximately $148,000.
 44.49% of the stock is owned by hedge funds and other institutional investors.

 AvePoint Company Profile